aditya-raj/careers/README.rst

 Our Mission
 -----------
-Our mission is to create a new political currency based on voter-to-voter connections, reducing the influence of money and increasing the importance of relationships in civic engagement.
+We seek to create a world where political influence is based on the size of your network and not just the size of your checkbook.

 Our Vision
 ----------